tomthebarbarian/tinyapp/README.md

 creates a new user
 encrypts the new user's password with bcrypt

-sets a cookie
+sets a cookie DONE
 redirects to /urls

 #### POST /logout

-deletes cookie
+deletes cookie DONE
 redirects to /urls